 Below are the most common risks that DPS.MEDIA has compiled from real customer consulting:

-- Last-minute no-show: KOL/KOC accepts a higher-paying job and cancels close to the time without notice.
+- Last-minute no-show: KOL/KOC accepts a higher-paying job and cancels the schedule at the last minute without notice.

-- Inflating metrics: Using fake followers and fake engagement to quote prices many times the real value.
+- Inflated metrics: Using fake followers and fake interactions to quote prices many times higher than real value.

-- Sparse content: Producing content just for show, not matching the brief, without heart, negatively affecting brand image.
+- Shoddy content: Producing content just for show, not matching the brief, no heart, negatively affecting brand image.

-- Violating exclusivity commitments: Accept ads from direct competitors during the exclusivity period.
+- Exclusive commitment violation: Accept ads from direct competitors during the exclusive commitment period.

 - KOL scandal: Personal media crisis during the campaign, causing collateral damage to the brand.

-The biggest lesson is never to do business based on vague trust.
+The biggest lesson is never to work based on vague trust in business.
 All collaborations must be specified in legally binding documents.
 Subjectivity is the poison that kills your marketing budget.

 |---|---|---|